25 Washington, DC Travel Tips to Avoid Missing Out

 White House Tours (Currently Unavailable)

-You can try and organize a free tour of the White House on your Congressman’s website.
-Make the request a minimum of 3 weeks in advance (required).
-To be on the safe side, you can request a White House tour as early as 3 months in advance.
-White House tours are subject to availability and there are no guarantees, but even if you don’t get a spot, you can at least get photos outside!
+White House tours are subject to availability and there are no guarantees.
+But even if you don’t get a spot, you can at least get photos outside!
 Visitors from outside the US can contact their embassies to arrange a tour (or passes for Congress); and need to bring their passport for the tours.

 You can get closer to the White House for photos at the back entrance on Pennsylvania Avenue.
-The photo of us below is in front, during the Obama administration, when you could even poke a camera between the bars.
+The photo of us below is in front of the White House during the Obama administration.
+During that time, you could even poke a camera between the fence’s bars.
 There is currently a barricade preventing passing visitors from getting that close to the front fence.

 Alex & Bell out the front of the white house